Sheng-Yu-Cheng/boxing-with-ai/README.md

 --confidence-threshold 0.60
 ```

----

 ### Motion segmentation

-If punches are not detected at all:
+If punches are not detected:

 ```powershell
 --motion-start-speed 0.80